constharshit/CSCI596FinalProject/README.md

 # Digital Microstructure Evolution with MPI Parallelization

 In this section, the team explores the digital microstructure evolution using MPI (Message Passing Interface) parallelization.
-Three contributors, Rithvik, Rohit and Harshit have developed `parallel.py` and `serial.py` to simulate and visualize the evolution process.
+Three contributors, Ritvik, Rohit and Harshit have developed `parallel.py` and `serial.py` to simulate and visualize the evolution process.

 ## Working of parallel.py